 Guber means peanut; also known as the ground pea of the south, or as it is sometimes called, the gouber or pindar peanut.
 Yet, it's also spelled goober, which by definition is a yokel; a bumpkin; a foolish or silly person.
 But it is also a gob of phlegm.
 And that's what I knew a goober as when I was growing up.
 Goober was gob, also known as hork (eww!)

-So when I finally understood that I was simply having a peanut butter burger, honestly, it was still tough to wrap my mind around eating food with the same name as gob.
+So when I finally understood that I was simply having peanut butter on a burger, honestly, it was still tough to wrap my mind around eating food with the same name as gob.

-And WOW - it was amazing!
+And WOW - that PB burger was amazing!
 Who knew that peanut butter on a burger could completely transform a boring ol' burger into something so incredibly delicious?!
+It's seriously next level!

 📖Variations & Substitutions

-- Peanut Butter Bacon Burger - just add bacon!
+- Peanut Butter Bacon Burger - just add some crispy bacon!
 You can use turkey bacon to keep it lighter

 - Gluten-free - use gluten-free buns